-- Establishes direction on notification, coordination, and partnerships to preserve and conserve tribal and historic resources.
+- Establishes direction on notification, coordination, and partnerships to preserve and conserve cultural resources.

-- Provides guidance on how new development can avoid or minimize impacts on tribal and historic resources.
+- Provides guidance on how new development can avoid or minimize impacts on cultural resources.

-- Provides direction on increasing public awareness and education efforts about tribal and historic resources.
+- Provides direction on increasing public awareness and education efforts about cultural resources.

-- Today’s generations are stewards of our collective cultural history and are responsible for conserving it for future generations.
+- Today’s generations are stewards of the county’s cultural history and are responsible for conserving it for future generations.

-- Preserving and celebrating our cultural and historic resources enhances our understanding of the world in which we live.
+- Preserving and celebrating cultural resources enhances our understanding of the world in which we live.

-- Tribal and historical resources are valuable assets that attract visitors and support local businesses.
+- Cultural resources are valuable assets that attract visitors and support local businesses.

 GOALS & POLICIES

-Tribal resources that are preserved and celebrated out of respect for Native American beliefs and traditions.
+Tribal cultural resources that are preserved and celebrated out of respect for Native American beliefs and traditions.

-We notify and coordinate with tribal representatives in accordance with state and federal laws to strengthen our working relationship with area tribes, avoid inadvertent discoveries of Native American burials, determine the treatment and disposition of burials inadvertently discovered, and to preserve the options of avoidance of cultural resources or preservation in place early in the planning process.
+We notify and coordinate with tribal representatives in accordance with state and federal laws to strengthen our working relationship with area tribes, avoid inadvertent discoveries of Native American archaeological sites and burials, assist with the treatment and disposition of inadvertent discoveries, and explore options of avoidance of cultural resources early in the planning process.

 We will collaborate with local tribes on countywide planning efforts and, as permitted or required, planning efforts initiated by local tribes.

-We consult with local tribes to establish and update appropriate standard mitigation measures and treatment of potential cultural resources.
-We require project applicants to design projects to avoid known tribal resources, whenever possible.
-If avoidance is not possible, we require appropriate mitigation to minimize project impacts on tribal resources.
+We consult with local tribes to establish appropriate project-specific mitigation measures and resource-specific treatment of potential cultural resources.
+We require project applicants to design projects to avoid known tribal cultural resources, whenever possible.
+If avoidance is not possible, we require appropriate mitigation to minimize project impacts on tribal cultural resources.

 We encourage active participation by local tribes as monitors in surveys, testing, excavation, and grading phases of development projects with potential impacts on tribal resources.

-We encourage the preservation of historic and prehistoric sites and structures of state or national significance in accordance with the Secretary of Interior Standards for Historic Rehabilitation.
+We encourage the preservation of archaeological sites and structures of state or national significance in accordance with the Secretary of Interior’s standards.

 We encourage property owners to maintain the historic integrity of resources on their property by (listed in order of preference): preservation, adaptive reuse, or memorialization.